aryavorskiy/LatticeModels.jl/docs/src/internals.md

     ps.domains[site1] == ps.domains[site2]
 ```

-It's quite likely though that the built-in `PairSelector`s will cover all your needs:
+It's quite likely though that the built-in `AbstractGraph`s will cover all your needs:
 - [`DomainsSelector`](@ref) can split your lattice into different domains: pass a `LatticeValue` and the pair will be *selected*
   only if the values on both sites match.
 - [`PairLhsGraph`](@ref) takes a boolean-typed `LatticeValue` and *selects* a site pair only if the value on the first site of the pair is true.
 Can be useful for creating a slit in the lattice sample.
 - [`PairRhsGraph`](@ref) is the same as previous, but selects pairs by the second site of the pair.
 - [`PairSet`](@ref LatticeModels.PairSet) is an arbitrary set of site pairs - you can generate one by yourself or use the [`bonds`](@ref) function.
-- You may also find the [`pairs_by_distance`](@ref) function useful: it is not a `PairSelector` because it is lattice-independent, but you may find it convenient if you want to *select* site pairs depending on the distance between the sites in the pair.
+- You may also find the [`pairs_by_distance`](@ref) function useful: it is not a `AbstractGraph` because it is lattice-independent, but you may find it convenient if you want to *select* site pairs depending on the distance between the sites in the pair.

 ## Custom magnetic fields